Best practices for including tables

 A table is a good way to present descriptions of choices, options, and fields that a user might encounter in a task.
 You can also use tables for reference information, decision support, compatibility matrices, and choices a user has.

 Keep tables as simple as possible, and make sure that screen readers can easily parse tables.
-For more information about making tables accessible in Splunk docs, see Write docs for everyone.
+For more information about making tables accessible in Splunk docs, see Write accessible documentation.

-- Introduce tables with a full sentence and a colon in your writing.
+- Introduce tables with a full sentence and a colon.

-- Don't create a table with only one row
+- Don't create a table with only 1 row.

 - Avoid merging or splitting table cells.